ishvanihans/website-hugo/content/projects/netflix.md

     </figcaption>
 </figure>

 When prospective users access Netflix for the first time, they cannot view the various pricing plans without entering their email IDs and signing up for Netflix.
 The only pricing information they can see is the range of the plans in the FAQs section (Figure 1).
-So, when the user has no option but to sign up to see the pricing plans(a ‘Forced Option’ dark design strategy), that’s when the misdirection begins (Figure 2).
+So, when the user has no option but to sign up to see the pricing plans(a ‘[Forced Option]([url](https://deceptive.design/types/forced-action/))’ dark design strategy), that’s when the misdirection begins (Figure 2).

 <figure>
     <img src="https://ishvanihans.github.io/website-hugo/images/netflix-images/fig2.png">